 - Ask them questions like “What can I do for you that would help?”

-- Stress the importance of contacting professionals for help, i.e. Public Safety, the Counseling Center or Center for Women & Families—rape crisis hotline 1-203-333-2233.
+- Stress the importance of contacting professionals for help, i.e. law enforcement/public safety, the Counseling Center or Center for Women & Families—rape crisis hotline 1-203-333-2233.

 - DO NOT tell them that you promise you will keep this information confidential.
 Depending on the circumstances of the assault, you may need to contact Public Safety or the Wellness Center about what happened.
 Explain this up front to the student.
 If they desire a confidential conversation, take them to the Wellness Center.